-BIOM 611Interventional Treatment Systems3(3,0)This course introduces students to the contributions of technology to direct disease treatment.It highlights the need for reliable technology development for surgical suite healthcareinterface.
-The emphasis will be on assessing the wide variety of technologies that have madesurgical procedures more reliable, less traumatic, and shorter in duration, as well asunderstanding materials know-how advances that lead to the development of technologiesallowing minimally invasive treatment of a variety of diseases.
-Covered topics include:anesthesia/monitoring devices, intraoperative neurophysiological monitoring, spontaneousactivity, angioplasty, stents, embolic filters, cardiac ablation catheters, stereotactic proceduresand clinical applications.
-Prerequisite: BIOM 414.
+BIOM 611 Interventional Treatment Systems 3(3,0) his course introduces students to the contributions of technology to direct disease eatment.
+It highlights the need for reliable technology development for surgical suite ealthcare interface.
+The emphasis will be on assessing the wide variety o echnologies that have made surgical procedures more reliable, less traumatic, and horter in duration, as well as understanding materials know-how advances that lead to ne development of technologies allowing minimally invasive treatment of a variety o iseases.
+Covered topics include: anesthesia/monitoring devices, intraoperative europhysiological monitoring, spontaneous activity, angioplasty, stents, embolic Iters, cardiac ablation catheters, stereotactic procedures and clinical applications rerequisite: BIOM 414.